BayGeo’s Introduction to QGIS (Fall 2025)

 About this event

-QGIS is a free, open-source GIS software that can analyze, edit and visualize geospatial data.
-This powerful software is comparable in functionality to Esri's ArcGIS Pro, but can run on any operating system and ....did we say it's free?
+QGIS is a free, open-source software that can analyze, edit, and visualize geospatial data.
+This powerful software is comparable in functionality to Esri's ArcGIS, but can run on any operating system — and did we mention it's free?
+Whether you are new to GIS or have experience on another platform, this workshop will be great for you.

 Learning Objectives

-By completing this workshop you will be able to use QGIS to tinker with spatial data, perform analysis to answer interesting questions, and make beautiful maps.
+By completing this workshop, you will be able to use QGIS to tinker with spatial data, perform analysis to answer interesting questions, and make beautiful maps.

-Whether you are totally new to GIS, or have experience with ArcGIS and would like to transfer those skills to a non-proprietary platform, this workshop is a great place to start.
+Whether you are totally new to GIS or have experience with ArcGIS and would like to transfer those skills to a non-proprietary platform, this workshop is a great place to start.
 The workshop will include interactive activities to guide you through essential GIS skills.
 It will also include time to analyze data of your choice and discover your inner cartographer by creating maps to communicate your results.

-- Session 1: Creating, finding, loading and exploring data from a variety of sources like WMS, .shp, .csv
+- Session 1: Creating, finding, loading, and exploring data from a variety of sources like WMS, .shp, .csv

 - Session 2: Geoprocessing, joining, and interpolating data